trimble-oss/devguide/content/code-style/code-style-python.md

 ## Implementing the Standard

 [Pylint](https://pylint.pycqa.org/en/latest/) is the recommended code analysis tool for verifying compliance with the PEP 8 style guide.
-Pylint can be run from the command line for integrating in CI environment.
+Pylint can be run from the command-line for integrating in CI environment.
 There are also Pylint integrations for most Python IDEs and many text editors.

 When a rule violation is the result of a conscious decision a rule can be disabled with a comment of the form